Rust Cross-Compilation With GitHubย Actions

 runner: macos-latest

-Compiling With Cross
+target: aarch64-apple-darwinCompiling With Cross

 The cross project is a great tool for cross-compiling Rust projects without needing to worry about the toolchain or other potential dependencies.

-command if you are building for more exotic targets such as Android or you don't have access to the target platform directly.
+Personally I feel it's a better alternative than using the native cargo build command if you are building for more exotic targets such as Android or you don't have access to the target platform directly.

-in your GitHub Actions workflow.
+You can easily mix and match the use of cross together with cargo in your GitHub Actions workflow.
 Here's a simple example to demonstrate building for Linux 64-bit and Android ARM 64-bit.

 name: Build